Frequently Asked Questions

 documented medical history of measles or mumps, or serologic evidence

-from measles, mumps, or rubella (a notation by a physician or certified
+from measles, mumps, or rubella (certified

 a level of immunity.")
 (Baby records from parents which do not